Andrea Panzer is the founder of Ashtanga.Yoga.Inspiration -yoga retreats and yoga teacher trainings - near malaga, spain

 Here, all "Krishnamacharya-pathes" lead together: Asanas with conscious energy control, clear technic & alignment, pranayama, meditation and spirituality.

-My last step so far in learning within the "Krishnamacharya Tradition" was to complete a 200h Vinyasa Krama teacher training with Srivatsa Ramaswami, who
+My next step in learning within the "Krishnamacharya Tradition" was to complete a 200h Vinyasa Krama teacher training with Srivatsa Ramaswami, who learnt for

 Ramaswami is still sharing his deep knowledge, which for me taught me a lot about the roots of Ashtanga, as there you find the sequencing of postures, as we may use it as a step by step guide or to enlarge or vary our practice for specific purposes.
 He is sharing wide insight in Asanatechnics, Pranayama, Philosophy and chanting.

 I love the flow of Ashtanga Yoga.
+Adoptable to personal needs.
 Carried by the deep breath to feel my body and at the same time to focus myself inside and outside.
 To purify and balance physically, emotionally and mentally.
 I love the exactness of BKS Iyengars Yoga, which is felt in every cell.
-And to experience the subtle aspects of Yoga through Pranayama, Asana and Dharana as Sri Sribhasyam teaches it, nourishes my body and soul.
+And to experience the subtle aspects of Yoga through Pranayama, Asana and Dharana - this nourishes my body and soul.

 My daily practice is connected with seeking to dive deeper into the spiritual mystery of yoga - in the mastery of life!